The Zaporizhia wind park (the “Zaporizhia Wind Park”) has been under development by EuroCape New Energy (“EuroCape”) since 2009.

 EuroCape is committed to international standards of wind park development, both in terms of environmental protection and corporate social responsibility.
 This is reflected in the development of the Zaporizhia Wind Park through sensitivity to international bird migration corridors (locating our wind turbines >20 kilometers to the north of an important international bird migration corridor that travels along the Sea of Azov) as well as tripling the minimum legal separation of our wind turbines from the boundaries of a village.

 EuroCape is thoroughly committed to corporate social responsibility and has voluntarily undertaken the following social infrastructure investments in the villages and districts in which we work (please click here to download social infrastructure presentation) since 2011.
-EuroCape plans additional social infrastructure investment in Priazovsk District in 2017 and then following start of operation of each stage of the Zaporizhia Wind Park.
+EuroCape plans additional social infrastructure investment in Priazovsk District following start of operation of each stage of the Zaporizhia Wind Park.

 A ‘win-win-win-win’ project